JOIN THE MASTERCLASS

 Bridget Rose holidng a large bunch of flowers

+Eventually I started sowing seeds.
 What began as a desperate distraction became something deeper.
-“It was only after months of tending to those tiny seedlings that I realised I was healing.
-Without even noticing, I was starting to grow alongside the flowers,” Bridget says.
+After months of tending those seedlings, I realised I was healing.

 The Cut Flower Club Logo